TypeStrong/ts-node/website/docs/imports.md

 title: "Imports: CommonJS vs native modules"
 ---

-Code should usually be written using `import` statements.
-You can either compile them to CommonJS or use node's native ESM support.
-You do not need to use node's native modules to write import statements.
+TypeScript should almost always be written using `import` and `export` syntax.
+You can either compile it to CommonJS or use node's native ESM support.
+You do not need to use node's native modules to use `import` syntax.

 ### CommonJS (recommended)